bschlaman/chess/README.md

 - Avoid accessing memory like `bs -> board`; this is expensive due to potential cache misses
 - Avoid branching
 #### genLegalMoves improvements
 - Don't scan through the board looking for pieces on legal move generation.
-Instead scan through a piece list
+Instead use a hybrid piece list and board approach
 - In the pieces array, keep track of sliders and knights sepparately for pintests
 - I can't find any online resources that claim a performance hit when declaring variables inside loops.
 Until I'm proven otherwise, I should declare variables as locally as possible.
+- Find a better way to encode color into the pieces; i.e. improve highly used function `getColor`.
 #### makeMove improvements
 #### undoMove improvements